Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Keep the injector in your child's outer thigh for 10 seconds.
 Note: It is normal for most of the liquid to be left in the injector.
 Do not try to inject the remaining liquid.

 - Remove the injector, and place your hand on the area where the medicine entered the skin.
 Rub the area for about 10 seconds.
-Have your child take the antihistamine tablet in the allergy kit.

 - Put the used injector, needle-end first, into the storage tube that comes with your injector.
 Do not bend the needle.
 Screw on the cap of the storage tube.
 Take your child to the emergency room, and take the used injector with you.